 There's a consistent debate regarding drugstore products—whether they're as effective as their pricey counterparts.
-Can something half the price (if not more) of another product made to serve the same purpose actually work just as well?
+Can something half the price (if not more) of another product make to serve the same purpose actually work just as well?
 We set out to answer those questions with two top dermatologists.

 "Morning is for protection," NYC-based Joshua Zeichner, MD, says, "so choose a vitamin C serum and sunscreen to protect against free-radical damage and lighten any dark spots."
 He suggests L'Oréal Revitalift Derm Intensives Vitamin C Serum, as it's lightweight yet highly potent (the formula offers 10% pure vitamin C) and clinically proven to brighten skin and smooth fine lines.
 Then, Zeichner says to follow that up with Neutrogena Healthy Defense Daily Moisturizer SPF 50 With Helioplex ($16).